3.4 How do I make my custom QRenderer?

 Communicate state

 We can also interact with any other method of the QDesign instance, for example we can generate a warning into the logger as shown in the next cell.
-This is particularly useful to document problems with the user-defined QRenderer execution
+This is particularly useful to document problems with the user defined QRenderer execution

-# Purposefully generates an warning message.
+# Purposefully generates a warning message.

-a_skeleton.logger.warning('Show a warning message for plugin developer.')
+a_skeleton.logger.warning("Show a warning message for plugin developer.")

 Qiskit Metal Version